GryphonRacingFSAE/Discord-Bot/README.md

 ### Countdown - Danny

-Initiate a countdown from a captain or lead, update the countdown every 5 minutes, and push it to the latest in the chat every day.
-Save countdowns locally to preserve countdowns between launches
+Initiate a countdown from a Captain or Lead, update the countdown every 5 minutes, and push it to the latest in the chat every day.
+Save countdowns locally to preserve countdowns between launches.

 ### Audit Log Backup - Evan